Election Briefing 2024

 For instance, the Bible is not clear on how to improve access to GPs or the most appropriate level of university tuition fees.
 To decide on these issues involves a detailed assessment of the facts and the exercise of judgement based on experience.
 Many situations we encounter in ordinary life are at this level, and so are many political issues.

-But at the other end of the spectrum the Bible is “clear, direct, and decisive”4 about a whole host of political issues.
-For example, a vote for abortion or euthanasia is a vote to break the sixth Commandment (Exodus 20:13).
+But at the other end of the spectrum the Bible is “clear, direct, and decisive”3about a whole host of political issues.
+For example, a vote for abortion or euthanasia is a vote to break the Sixth Commandment (Exodus 20:13).
 These are the kinds of issues that we mainly focus on in this briefing – straightforward matters of right or wrong.

 For a very large proportion of political issues, making a Christian judgement depends on the wise assessment of several biblical principles.
 This can result in Christians arriving at different conclusions.
-For example, we know that the state has a right to levy taxes (Romans 13:7).
+For example, we know for certain that the State has a right to levy taxes (Romans 13:7).
 But Christians who hold to biblical truth can legitimately disagree on the level of individual taxes.

 Issues on the horizon

-The new Parliament elected on 12 December 2019 could vote on laws affecting religious liberty, freedom of speech, transgender rights, abortion, assisted suicide, divorce liberalisation, drugs legalisation and gambling.
-More information about legislation and public policy on these and other issues is given from page 33 onwards.
+The new Parliament elected on 4 July 2024 could vote on laws affecting religious liberty, freedom of speech, transgenderism, abortion, assisted suicide, drugs legalisation and gambling.
+More information about legislation and public policy on these and other issues is given on page 31 onwards.

 Biblical Christians believe that the Gospel is paramount.
 Salvation is only found in Christ, not in any political programme.
 Yet followers of Christ are to care about their world, being salt and light in our society.
 And in order for that to happen, and for evangelism, there has to be freedom for the Gospel.
 Religious liberty is a crucial issue.